 Turnover of humusC is a sink for humusC and a source of OC in all soil layers (k = 1.3).
+The turnover rate of humusC is lower than that of fastC, why it is also called slowC (e.g. in Figure 2).
 The loss of humusC does not all go to the DOC, but a proportion (parameter minc) is mineralized.
 Turnover (transhC, mg/m2/d) depends on a general parameter (kho), temperature function (tempfcn), humidity function (smfcn) and the pool of humusC (humusC).